 Member: Governance Committee, Academic Excellence Committee, Development Committee

-Melisa Lemire, Secretary
+Melisa Lemire, Clerk

 Melisa Lemire is a Sr. Project Manager for Liberty Mutual Insurance Company.
 She has been responsible for executing lean transformations across the entire organization and helping Senior Leaders achieve strategic objectives, engage employees, and increase customer satisfaction.
 Prior to this role, Melisa was a Financial Analysis Manager for the International Finance unit.
 She is multilingual and is a strong advocate of education as she believes that it’s a vital key to success.
 Melisa is a graduate of Framingham State University with a B.A. in French and International Management.
 She also holds a Masters of Science in Accounting from Southern New Hampshire University.

 Chair: Development Committee